Skip to Content

 How do I dis-enroll my child from school?

 Over the holidays is a busy time for schools as many current students transfer to new locations.
 It is recommended that families inform the current school of their upcoming withdrawal as soon as hard orders are received.
 Requesting unofficial records from the school’s office at least one week prior to transferring will allow enough time for the school to make copies.
 Also, student obligations must be cleared before the release packet is given to the parent/guardian.
-This includes the following: return of technology, library books, textbooks, and other educational materials, payment for lost or damaged materials, and lunch account must be cleared.
+This includes the following: return of technology, library books, textbooks and other educational materials, payment for lost or damaged materials and lunch account must be cleared.

 Informing the front office at least one week prior to leaving will ensure a smooth transition from the current school to the receiving school.